byrnesy924/VBRA_Refbook_formatter/README.md

 The script was compiled with PyInstaller for anyone wishing to us it, so someone who is non-technical could simply run the .exe and transform any file in seconds, rather than in an hour.

+### TKTinter UI
+In order to get some practice using TKinter, the UI created shows a preview of both the file being uploaded to the program and the output.